 - prospects of the issuer and of any guarantor and

-- the rights attaching to the security.
+- the rights attached to the security.

 The information presented must be consistent and presented in an easy, analysable and comprehensible form.
 It shall contain information concerning the issuer and the securities to be offered to the public or admitted to trading.
 Without limiting the above obligation, the prospectus must contain the minimum information required under the EU prospectus regulations.

-A prospectus shall include a summary, in brief and non-technical language, conveying the essential characteristics and risks associated with the issuer and any guarantor, in the language in which the prospectus was originally drawn up.
+A prospectus shall include a summary, in brief and non-technical language, conveying the essential characteristics and risks associated with the issuer and any guarantor in the language in which the prospectus was originally drawn up.

 The prospectus shall contain a warning that it should be read as an introduction to the prospectus and that any decision on the securities should be based on consideration of the prospectus as a whole.
 The summary shall also set out the civil liability of the persons responsible under law for the content.

 A base prospectus is one that contains certain specified information.
 It may be used for securities or non-equity securities, including warrants issued under an offering program.
 It may be used in the case where the securities or non-equity securities are issued in a continuous or repeated manner by a credit institution.
-The information given in the base prospectus must be supplemented with updated information as required.
-Certain further filing obligations may apply.

 The Central Bank may authorise omission from the prospectus of information that is otherwise required if it considers